cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

                 attribute_value: StopInstances
   ```

   The naming for all of the fields is the same as the AWS API but in snake case.
 For example `EndTime` is represented as `end_time`.
-As of `VERSION_SOURCE_AWS` the following tables and APIs are supported:
+As of `v17.3.0` the following tables and APIs are supported:
   ```yaml
   table_options:
     aws_accessanalyzer_analyzer_findings: